AJNapolitanoJawerbaum/PyGAAP/Developer_Manual.md

 ## <span style="color:#aaeeff"> Reload modules while PyGAAP is running</span> <a name="live_reload"></a>

-To reload all modules while PyGAAP is running, go to "Developer" $\rightarrow$ "Reload all modules".\
+To reload all modules while PyGAAP is running, go to the top menu bar: "Developer" $\rightarrow$ "Reload all modules".\
 There will be a confirmation in the status bar or an error message window.
 > ❗ Reloading will remove all selected modules.\
 > ❗ This does not reload libraries that the modules may import, e.g. SpaCy.